 In the 2D view, the shape of a pathway is defined by the central line that is visible in the edit mode.
 The width of a pathway is shown by the outline.

 The central line passes through points with diamond-shaped handles.
 These points allow you to change the shape and elevation of the pathway.
-They are listed in the Inspector.

 1 - One of the end points.

 2 - A circular handle that lets you transform a straight segment into an arc-shaped.